AshleyBilbrey/CowBot/README.md

 # CowBot
- A Discord bot for UC Davis campus info
+ A Discord bot for UC Davis campus info.
+Not officially affiliated with UC Davis.